Covid 19 coronavirus: Life in Auckland quarantine hotel

 "It's edible," he said.
 "It's not the end of the world".

-Royter was keeping his spirits up by posting humourous snippets of his daily life to social media.
+Royter was keeping his spirits up by posting humorous snippets of his daily life to social media.

 "Social media has been a good outlet for me," he said.
 "If I can make people smile and laugh and be happy at this point in time, that's what brings me hope".